ROGERS LAW FIRM

 FREQUENTLY ASKED QUESTIONS

-- An Executor is the person you elect to administer your estate after you pass away.
+An Executor is the person you choose to administer your estate after you pass away.

-- Your beneficiary or beneficiaries is the person or people who will receive a monetary amount of money from your estate.
+A beneficiary is the person or people who will receive assets or money from your estate

 FEE LISTING